A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Adjoining Rooms: Hotel bedrooms which have connecting doors.
 Ideal for families attending events.

 Advance Registration: Booking before an event takes places.
 Allows attendees to register for an event before it actually takes place.
-Usually at a lower or "early-bird" rate.
+Often at a lower or "early-bird" rate.

 Agent: In terms of the event management industry, it is the company given responsibility to act and manage on behalf of the client.
-The Conference People are a Full Service Agency, acting as agents for Event Management and Venue Finding.
+The Conference People are a Full Service Agency, offering both Event Management and Venue Finding services.

 Agenda: A list of speakers, timings and presentations given to conference delegates as part of the pre-registration or on-site registration.